 Table of Contents_

-The Artisan Epson Printer, despite being eight years old, still has a wide-array of connectivity options that will still get and keep you connected to the printer.
-Not only that, it’s ability to print photos on-par with the actual photographs rivals printers used by professional photographers.
-It’s why we consider it the best printer for screen printing, the best printer for art prints and probably the best printer in its class.
+The Artisan Epson Printer, despite being eight years old, still has a wide array of connectivity options that will still get and keep you connected to the printer.
+Additionally, its ability to print photos is on par with the actual photographs that rival printers used by professional photographers.
+It’s why we consider it the best printer for screen printing, the best printer for art prints, and probably the best printer in its class.

 Related: Also read the Epson Workforce WF 7210 Wireless review

-The Epson Artisan 1430 is another blast from the past printer that may sound a little outdated, but was quite up to date back in its day.
-Despite that, it’s a specialty printer that can churn out stunning, high quality prints using its six-color ink system that will still rival more modern-day printers.
+The Epson Artisan 1430 is another blast from the past printer that may sound a little outdated but was quite up-to-date back in its day.
+Despite that, it’s a specialty printer that can churn out stunning, high-quality prints using its six-color ink system that will still rival more modern-day printers.
 Although, if you find that this printer is printing faded projects, you might need to do some light maintenance.

 Related: For those who want to cut on printing costs, the Epson Ecotank ET 2750 review may be a worthy read!

-The Epson Artisan 1430 Wide Format Printers are marketed mainly as photo printers and as such output quality, not speed, will be the main deciding factor of whether you get one or not.
-However, we know many of you do like to know print speeds, so after some research we found out that print speed is roughly 3ppm for both color and monochrome pages.
-This is outrageously slow, but remember it’s about the print quality with this printer, and still slower than another photo printer from Epson, the Expressions Photo HD XP-1500, which gets about 9ppm, which is why it’s considered a best printer for cardstock.
+The Epson Artisan 1430 Wide Format Printers are marketed mainly as photo printers, and as such, output quality, not speed, will be the main deciding factor of whether you get one or not.
+However, we know many of you like to know print speeds, so after some research, we found that print speed is roughly 3ppm for both color and monochrome pages.
+This is outrageously slow, but remember, it’s about the print quality with this printer, and still slower than another photo printer from Epson, the Expressions Photo HD XP-1500, which gets about 9ppm, which is why it’s considered a best printer for cardstock.
 Still, check out the HP OfficeJet Pro 9015 if you want something faster.

-Epson Artisan 1430 Inkjet Printers have especially good photo printing capabilities and its photo quality representation is one of the best, bar none.
+Epson Artisan 1430 Inkjet Printers have especially good photo printing capabilities, and its photo quality representation is one of the best, bar none.
 Reproducing a color photo on photo paper or presentation paper matte yielded exceptional results.
-On plain paper the color was accurate, but a little washed out.
-But this also means that, if you need to print text documents, they’ll be a little on the washed out side too so be on the lookout for that.
+On plain paper, the color was accurate, but a little washed out.
+But this also means that, if you need to print text documents, they’ll be a little on the washed-out side, so be on the lookout for that.
 Check out the HP Designjet T120 if text documents are what you need more of out of your printer.

-The printer was first released in 2012, so it probably won;t have as many of the advanced features as many modern printers do.
-What it does have is a CD/DVD compatible tray for printing photos directly from those formats.
-But it does have wi fi and USB connections, as well as a PictBridge USB Port in the front.
+The printer was first released in 2012, so it probably won’t have as many advanced features as many modern printers do.
+It has a CD/DVD-compatible tray for printing photos directly from those formats.
+But it does have Wi-Fi and USB connections, as well as a PictBridge USB Port in the front.
 Mobile connections include the EpsonConnect App.
 Overall, the printer’s accessories still make it viable competition in the home printers market.
 If you want the ability to print anywhere, the Canon SELPHY CP1300 has an optional battery pack that you can purchase.

-At the end of the day, the Epson Artisan 1430 will most likely act as a back-up to your standard printer because of its only fair ability to print on plain paper and its excruciatingly slow print speeds.
+The Epson Artisan 1430 will most likely act as a backup to your standard printer because of its only fair ability to print on plain paper and its excruciatingly slow print speeds.
 But this doesn’t mean it’s any less impressive.
 Moreso, think of it as a specialty printer that will bring family photos to a bigger canvas for all to enjoy.